kevinmcalear/General_Assembly_Work/w03/d01/ASSIGNMENT_FILES/grammys.md

 1. `List all Grammys from a given year`
 2. `List all Grammys from a certain category`
-3. `Update a Grammy` (This option will list all the Grammys with number indices, and you choose which one to update by entering the index.
-You can then update and change the year, category or winner)

 # Reading on ACID